micro-community/development/design/README.md

 # Design Docs

-This is the location of design docs
+This is the location of technical design docs

 ## Overview